-Provision must be made annually by appropriation by the County for the payment of interest on all indebtedness and for the amounts required for the amortization and redemption of serial bonds.
-If at any time the respective appropriating authorities fail to make such appropriations, a sufficient sum must be set apart from the first revenues thereafter received to be applied for debt service and may be so required at the suit of any holder of a debt obligation; however, this latter Constitutional provision does not apply to revenue anticipation notes, tax anticipation notes, or bond anticipation notes, discussed later in the chapter.
+Provision must be made annually by appropriation by the Fire District for the payment of interest on all indebtedness and for the amounts required for the amortization and redemption of serial bonds.
+If at any time the respective appropriating authorities fail to make such appropriations, and if a court were determined that this provision effectively applied to Fire Districts a sufficient sum must be set apart from the first revenues thereafter received to be applied for debt service and may be so required at the suit of any holder of a debt obligation; however, this latter Constitutional provision does not apply to revenue anticipation notes, tax anticipation notes, or bond anticipation notes, discussed later in the primer.